-Some people obviously have no idea that the majority of gay and lesbian people never venture into the ‘gay ghettos’, and are embarrassed by some of the stereotypes and behaviours.
+Some people obviously have no idea that the majority of gay and lesbian people never venture into the ‘gay ghettos’.
 They lead such normal lives…. they consider themselves almost boring.

 I often use the analogy of the iceberg.
-We have two very separate things 1.
+Two very separate things exist: 1.
 The tip of the iceberg – the ‘gay scene’ (10%).
 This is often the only thing people see as it is visible and promoted in the media.
 2. Underneath the water though, 90% of the iceberg is unseen.
-This represents the larger portion of the LGBTI community; people who are not as visible because they live ‘normal’ lives at work and with their partners or family in the suburbs.
+This represents the larger portion of the LGBTQ community; people who are not as visible because they live ‘normal’ lives at work and with their partners or family in the suburbs.

 On a side note, the incorrect use of the term ‘gay lifestyle’ has been a contributing factor to many Christian young person’s demise.
-For example, if I am a young gay man in a church and all I’ve ever heard about is the ‘gay lifestyle’…..then …if I feel I must be honest about my sexual orientation, I’ve been conditioned to think there is only one way to express that…..so what do I do…..head off the nearest ‘gay ghetto’ and begin to live the ‘gay lifestyle’.
+For example, if I am a young gay man in a church and all I’ve ever heard about is the ‘gay lifestyle’…..then …if I feel I must be honest about my sexual orientation, I’ve been conditioned to think there is only one way to express that…..so what do I do…..head off the nearest ‘gay ghetto’ and live the ‘gay lifestyle’.
 The church’s lack of knowledge about our community has contributed to the self-destructive lifestyles and even HIV infection of some who have left or been rejected from their church communities.

-When people use the term ‘gay lifestyle’ it only reflects their ignorance about the reality of the everyday lives of LGBTI people.
-Those who actually have gay friends and family members know differently however.
-Instead of standing afar and pointing fingers judgmentally they are actually an important part of our lives.
+When people use the term ‘gay lifestyle’ it only reflects their ignorance about the reality of the everyday lives of LGBTQ people.
+Those who actually have gay friends and family members know differently, however.
+Instead of standing afar and pointing fingers judgementally, they are actually an important part of our lives.